joanmarticarreras/VANIR/README.md

 nextflow run nextflow/main.nf OPTIONS
 ```
 Option `-B` or bind, can be used as many times needed, specifying different paths for data to be mounted in specific locations in the Singularity container.
 Option `--nv` is mandatory for GPU computing, and `--writable` options guarantees at this first release of the pipeline to write within the image.
 Later results can be exported.

+## Manuscript data

+Results and information regarding the publication of VANIR can be found in the `manuscript-data/` folder.